TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 #### pstree Plugin

 To determine the parent-child process like which process is the parent process and which process is the child process,
+Note: svchost.exe process should ONLY run under the parent process services.exe

 ```bash
 python vol.py -f memory.dmp --profile=<profile> -g <offset> pstree